Policies, reporting and distributing campus crime statistics

-The U.S. Department of Education requires post secondmy schools to acquire and distribute crime statistics and create policies in compliance with the Cle1y Act.
+The U.S. Department of Education requires post-secondary schools to acquire and distribute crime statistics and create policies in compliance with the Clery Act.
 The following policies are designed to meet those requirements.
-A copy of this document is available to each student and staff member annually on or before Oct 1 via website or hard copy.
+A copy of this document is available to each student and staff member annually via website or hard copy.

 Academy Di Capelli defines the campus as the leased space that the school occupies.
 The common parking areas immediately in front of, and to the sides of the Academy are shared by many other tenants and their clientele and are not under the control of the Academy and therefore, considered public area.
 In addition, the access way to the rear of all three buildings in the plaza is considered public property.